RMSpratt/HCI-Web-App-Project/readMe.md

-FINAL PROJECT - Gatsby Website Application
+# FINAL PROJECT - Gatsby Website Application

 Name: Reed Spratt
 ID: 0953832
-Date: December 17th 2020
+Publish Date: December 17th 2020

-OVERVIEW
+Last Updated: May 21st 2021

+## Overview

 This is a project developed during my fourth-year of post-secondary studies.
-All development was done by myself, and as it stands, the applciation is certainly functional, but incomplete in some facets.
+All development was done by myself, and as it stands, the applciation is functional, but incomplete in some areas.

 This project is a Gatsby JS application designed to simulate a utility application to aid stores as part of a larger retailer chain.
 It is only comprised of client-side functionality and doesn't have a back-end.